SatangBudsai/generate-i18n-with-ai/README.md

 ## Configuration

-Create a `.env` file in your project root with the following variables:
+Create a `.env` file in your project root or configure the following environment variables:

 ```env
 # Required